Consumer Reports: Consumer Reports WebWatch

+Funding

+Grants

+Consumer Reports occasionally receives grants from other organizations to be used toward specific research projects.
+For example, in 2012, the Pew Charitable Trust provided Consumer Reports with a grant so the organization could examine food for carcinogens, heavy metal contamination, and pathogens.

+In 2021, the organization received a $375,000 grant from an environmental group, the Climate Imperative Foundation, to examine gas stoves and indoor air quality.
+After completing its study, Consumer Reports published an article entitled "Is Your Gas Range a Health Risk?" published on October 4, 2022.
+The organization included a note that the study was funded in part by a grant from the Climate Imperative Foundation.
+Other organizations that have provided grants include the Hewlett Foundation and the Ford Foundation.
+Ford has provided grants totaling more than $1 million in recent years.

+Donations

+Consumer Reports receives donations from individuals and organizations to fund various projects.
+In June 2019, Craig Newmark’s foundation, Craig Newmark Philanthropies, gave the organization $6 million to test internet-connected products for data privacy and security.
+This is done through the organization’s Innovation Lab.

 Lawsuits against Consumer Reports

 Consumer Reports has been sued several times by companies unhappy with reviews of their products.
 Consumer Reports has fought these cases vigorously.
 As of October 2000, Consumer Reports had been sued by 13 manufacturers and never lost a case.

 Bose

 In 1971, Bose Corporation sued Consumer Reports (CR) for libel after CR reported in a review that the sound from the system it reviewed "tended to wander about the room".
 The case eventually reached the United States Supreme Court, which affirmed in Bose Corp. v.
 Consumers Union of United States, Inc. that CR's statement was made without actual malice and therefore was not libelous.

 Suzuki

 In 1988, Consumer Reports announced during a press conference that the Suzuki Samurai had demonstrated a tendency to roll and deemed it "not acceptable".
 Suzuki sued in 1996 after the Samurai was again mentioned in a CR anniversary issue.
 In July 2004, after eight years in court, the suit was settled and dismissed with no money changing hands and no retraction issued, but Consumers Union did agree to no longer refer to the 16-year-old test results of the 1988 Samurai in its advertising or promotional materials.